BlonoBuccellati/fm-blog-preview-card/README.md

 I introduced prettier-plugin-tailwindcss to enable automatic class sorting.
 Additionally, I learned about the Image tag in Next.js.
 I initially struggled with its usage and took some time to understand how to handle it properly.
 Eventually, I found that using the fill property is necessary to make the Image tag adapt to any size.

-I also experimented with implementing a design system in globals.css.
-However, I am unsure whether this approach aligns with Tailwind CSS's utility-first philosophy, making it a topic for further exploration.

 ```js
 <div className="relative h-[200px]">
   <Image